darrius-brown/Project-1-2048/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Project Proposal
 about: Project 1 proposal template
-title: Your Name - Your Squad Lead
+title: Your Name - Your Section Color
 labels: ''
 assignees: ''